LethalHotkeys/Lethal-Hotkeys/README.md

 ## New Keybinds
 - Crouch Sprint - Middle Mouse Button - Toggles running and chrouching so you can run near dogs

-## Roadmap
-1. Make radar booster gui able to put in multiple names with "," to ping or flash multiple boosters at once (inspiration from wurps newest video)
-2. Add rudimentary settings menu to bind any macro to any key
-3. ???